 Why go?
-This mega market in London Bridge has a history that goes back to the thirteenth century, and it’s livelier than ever: Borough Market is packed with artisan traders such as Brindisa and Monmouth Coffee.
-It’s also home to some of the best restaurants and bars in the city.
-Take a seat beneath the glass-and-iron roof and watch the traders pack up after another day.
+This mega market in London Bridge has a history that goes back to the thirteenth century, and these days it’s livelier than ever.
+Packed with artisan traders such as Brindisa and Monmouth Coffee, it’s also home to some of the best restaurants and bars in the city.
+Take a seat beneath the glass-and-iron roof after hours and watch the traders pack up after another day.

 Don’t miss: The Market Porter pub.
 It opens at 6am for those working the graveyard shift, perfect if you’re in for a very early (or late) one.
 It also appeared in ‘Harry Potter and the Prisoner of Azkaban’ as a bookshop next door to The Leaky Cauldron.

 What is it?
 A riverside icon on London’s South Bank dedicated to modern and contemporary art.
 It’s the younger, hipper sibling to Pimlico’s Tate Britain.

 Why go?
 To be inspired and challenged.
 Tate Modern is based in what was Bankside Power Station.
 Step inside and you can discover works by the likes of Warhol, Dalí and Hockney, as well as eye-grabbing installations, which are all part of the free permanent collection.
 The Switch House extension has an incredible 360-degree view of the London skyline.